Metabolism: Catabolism

 Catabolism is the set of metabolic processes that break down large molecules.
 These include breaking down and oxidizing food molecules.
 The purpose of the catabolic reactions is to provide the energy and components needed by anabolic reactions which build molecules.
 The exact nature of these catabolic reactions differ from organism to organism, and organisms can be classified based on their sources of energy, hydrogen, and carbon (their primary nutritional groups), as shown in the table below.
 Organic molecules are used as a source of hydrogen atoms or electrons by organotrophs, while lithotrophs use inorganic substrates.
 Whereas phototrophs convert sunlight to chemical energy, chemotrophs depend on redox reactions that involve the transfer of electrons from reduced donor molecules such as organic molecules, hydrogen, hydrogen sulfide or ferrous ions to oxygen, nitrate or sulfate.
 In animals, these reactions involve complex organic molecules that are broken down to simpler molecules, such as carbon dioxide and water.
 Photosynthetic organisms, such as plants and cyanobacteria, use similar electron-transfer reactions to store energy absorbed from sunlight.

 The most common set of catabolic reactions in animals can be separated into three main stages.
 In the first stage, large organic molecules, such as proteins, polysaccharides or lipids, are digested into their smaller components outside cells.
 Next, these smaller molecules are taken up by cells and converted to smaller molecules, usually acetyl coenzyme A (acetyl-CoA), which releases some energy.
-Finally, the acetyl group on acetyl-CoA is oxidized to water and carbon dioxide in the citric acid cycle and electron transport chain, releasing more energy while reducing the coenzyme nicotinamide adenine dinucleotide (NAD+) into NADH.
+Finally, the acetyl group on acetyl-CoA is oxidized to water and carbon dioxide during the citric acid cycle and electron transport chain, releasing more energy while reducing the coenzyme nicotinamide adenine dinucleotide (NAD+) into NADH.

 Digestion

 Macromolecules cannot be directly processed by cells.
 Macromolecules must be broken into smaller units before they can be used in cell metabolism.
 Different classes of enzymes are used to digest these polymers.
 These digestive enzymes include proteases that digest proteins into amino acids, as well as glycoside hydrolases that digest polysaccharides into simple sugars known as monosaccharides.

-Microbes simply secrete digestive enzymes into their surroundings, while animals only secrete these enzymes from specialized cells in their guts, including the stomach and pancreas, and in salivary glands.
+Microbes simply secrete digestive enzymes into their surroundings, while animals only secrete these enzymes from specialized cells in their guts, including the stomach, pancreas, and in salivary glands.
 The amino acids or sugars released by these extracellular enzymes are then pumped into cells by active transport proteins.